Recruitment & Training FAQs

 My vision does not satisfy the NHSP requirement.
 When am I required to have it adjusted/fixed?

-Candidates’ eyesight must be at least 20/40 in each eye uncorrected and 20/20 in each eye corrected, with normal uncorrected color and depth perception, at the time of the physical agility test.
+Candidates’ eyesight must be at least 20/100 in each eye uncorrected and corrected to 20/40 (near vision) and 20/30 (distant vision) in each eye, with normal uncorrected color and depth perception, at the time of the physical agility test.

 Is the Division accepting applications for Trooper?